 Richard Howard: I Have Gone to Bed Early: Translating Proust

-This version for Modern Library in 1998 and based on Kilmartin's version, was created to follow the 1989 Pléiade edition.
+This version for Modern Library in 1992 and based on Kilmartin's version, was created to follow the 1989 Pléiade edition.
 The first version to restore the proper title of the overall work.

 The first non-Scott Moncrieff translation of the entire series, published in the UK by Penguin in 2003 but due to copyright law differences not available in the US until later.
 The series editor was Christopher Prendergast and a different person translated each volume.
 Here's a link to the first volume.

 See the Michael Wood article above for a review of this plus the Oxford Swann above.
+See also Richard Howard's comments.

-(2023) Swann's Way (New York Review Book), translated by James Grieve, who also translated In the Shadow of Young Girls in Flower for the Penguin Proust.
+(2023) Swann's Way (New York Review Books), translated by James Grieve, who also translated In the Shadow of Young Girls in Flower for the Penguin Proust.
 This book was originally published in 1982 by the Australian National University.